deployKF/website/content/guides/external/object-store.md

     Key-based authentication is the simplest, clients will use _HMAC Keys_ (that is, an `access_key` and `secret_key`) to authenticate with your object store.

-    First, create the secret which the KFP backend will use:
+    First, create a secret for the Kubeflow Pipelines backend:

     ```bash
     ## create a secret for the KFP backend